kailash-manasarovar/statement/docs/timeline/2023/february.md

 - Ana and Rosa María Vidal Orengo come in together sometimes to do this.
 - It's all very contrived.
 - Rosa is the vice director of the conservatory.
-- On one occasion, Rosa mentions to the trumpet teacher not to forget that it is his *funcionario* exam the following week.
-- I understood that to mean he was sitting the exam to become eligible for a pension, and whenever I arrive at class, the trumpet teacher is often practicing for his exam and he says so.
-- On one occasion, he mentions that he "needs to pay for his daughters' weddings".

 !!! tip "List of teachers and staff at the conservatory"
     - The current lists on the conservatory website may still reflect the state of the staff in 2023 although there will be changes.